- Frame & Sash

 Sierra Pacific also offers a wide variety of glazing options to meet your requirements including:

 Our interior simulite bars are made from clear Ponderosa Pine or Douglas Fir and are available in either Colonial or Contemporary profiles in three widths: 7/8", 1 5/16" or 2".
-In addition, we offer a 5/8" Putty Profile in clad exterior only and a 7/8" Atherton profile in wood exterior only.
+In addition, we offer a 5/8" Putty profile in clad and wood exterior, and a 7/8" Atherton profile in wood exterior only.
 Insulated units with simulite are standard with an internal shadow bar to give the appearance of authentic divided lites.

 |Colonial Profile - Clad Exterior||Colonial Profile - Wood Exterior|